WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

      1. Move an unwanted message to **Trash**
      2. The message has been moved to the **Trash** folder.
 Delete the message from **Trash**.
      3. The message no longer counts toward the mailbox storage.
-If you need to recover a message that you deleted from trash see [Recover delete email in Webmail](/how-to/recover-deleted-email-in-webmail/).
+If you need to recover a message that you deleted from trash see [Recover deleted email in Webmail](/how-to/recover-deleted-email-in-webmail/).

      Warning: Messages purged from the **Trash** folder can be recovered for up to 14 days after deletion.
 After 14 days the message cannot be recovered.